 You Might Also Like

 - 2 cups srikhand (use plain or flavored)

 - 10-15 strands saffron (soaked in 2 tablespoon milk)

 - Add 2 cups plain or flavored shrikhand, 2 cups buttermilk (plain chaas), and 2 cups whole milk to a blender.

-- Add in powdered sugar (as per taste), 1 tsp ground cardamom, ½ tsp ground nutmeg, 10-15 strands of saffron soaked in 2 tbsp milk, and blend until everything comes together.
+- Add in powdered sugar (as per taste), 1 teaspoon ground cardamom, ½ teaspoon ground nutmeg, 10-15 strands of saffron soaked in 2 tablespoon milk, and blend until everything comes together.

 - Pour piyush in serving glasses.
 Garnish with almond and pistachio slivers and serve chilled.